Angraecum sesquipedale (Christmas star orchid)

 Alcohol-preserved specimens of Angraecum sesquipedale are held in Kew’s Herbarium, where they are available to researchers from around the world, by appointment.
-The details of some of these, including images, can be seen online in the Herbarium Catalogue.
+The details of some of these can be seen online in the Herbarium Catalogue.

 John Day’s Orchid Paintings

 John Day (1824-1888) was an English orchid grower who also painted hundreds of exquisite watercolours of the newly discovered orchids that were entrancing Victorian society.
 These watercolours were presented to Kew after his death and are now in the Kew archives.

 A selection of paintings, including one of Angraecum sesquipedale, was published in A Very Victorian Passion: The Orchid Paintings of John Day 1863-1888.